Healthy Carrot Cake Milkshake

 - 1½ tsp Ground Cinnamon

-- Place all the ingredients in a powerful blender and puree until smooth.
+- Place all the ingredients in a powerful blender (I used my Vitamix!) and puree until smooth.

 - Give it a taste and add more stevia, cinnamon, ice or a pinch of salt to taste.